 San Antonio Missions National Historical Park: The San Antonio Missions tell the stories of the people who came into the Spanish missions to live in the 1700s.
 Acculturating and converting the indigenous population in order to become Spanish citizens reverberates today in the southwest United States.
 The four southernmost Spanish colonial missions—Concepción, San José, San Juan and Espada—are included in the San Antonio Missions National Historical Park, which officially opened in 1983.
 You can explore the Missions along the River Walk’s new Mission Reach, an eight-mile stretch with recreational trails, picnic and seating areas, pedestrian bridges, pavilions and portals to the four Spanish colonial missions.

 San Antonio Museum of Art: The San Antonio Museum Association was chartered in 1925.
-In 1981, after a $7.2 million renovation and conversion of the historic Lone Star Brewery complex the San Antonio Museum of Art was opened to the public in its current location.
+In 1981, after a $7.2 million renovation of the historic Lone Star Brewery complex, the San Antonio Museum of Art was opened to the public.
 The Museum houses the largest and most comprehensive collection of ancient Egyptian, Greek, and Roman, as well as Asian, art in the southern United States.
 The Museum also has a significant collection of Latin American art, from Pre-Columbian times to the present, showcased in the Nelson A. Rockefeller Center for Latin American Art.
-Our growing contemporary art collection balances some true masterpieces with notable Texas and regional art.
-The museum hosts an Art Party every second Friday of the month.
-The monthly art parties include live music, gallery tours inspired by the Museum’s Collection, specialty cocktails and art making!

 San Antonio Spurs: The San Antonio Spurs are an American professional basketball team and have become a San Antonio institution since the team was founded in 1969.
 The Spurs compete in the National Basketball Association as a member of the league’s Western Conference Southwest Division.
 The team’s official mascot is the Coyote.